-The Long Road of Communication (by Diego Fdez-Sevilla PhD)
+The Long Road of Scientific Communication (by Diego Fdez-Sevilla PhD)

 Last week I received an email asking if I would talk about my activity outside academia for a radio interview.
 The radio program is called “Walking through Science” part of the activities carried out by the Spanish Association of Returned Scientists.